HMS Venomous: The Battle of France, May–June 1940

-Venomous had just left Cherbourg, France, on 10 May 1940 when she received a signal that Germany had invaded the Netherlands, Belgium, Luxembourg, and France.
+Venomous had just left Cherbourg on 10 May 1940 when she received a signal that Germany had invaded the Netherlands, Belgium, Luxembourg, and France.
 She was assigned to operations in support of Allied forces, and spent the next week operating in the North Sea off the Dutch coast.
 She and the destroyer Verity transported a party of Royal Marines to the Hook of Holland in the Netherlands on 12 May 1940.
 On 15 May she embarked refugees at Amsterdam in the Netherlands and picked up 46 or 48 (sources differ) refugees aboard the Dutch lifeboat Zeemanshoop in the North Sea and took them to Dover, England.

 Her operations focused on the evacuation of Allied personnel and refugees as the German offensive inflicted defeat after defeat on Allied forces.
 At Calais, France – where she fired her antiaircraft guns at German aircraft bombing the harbour – she picked up some 200 British subjects on 21 May 1940, also loading submarine detection equipment and manufacturing equipment from a rayon factory, and transported the refugees and cargo to England.
 On 22 May she escorted the Isle of Man ferry Mona Queen as she transported British Army troops of the Irish Guards to Boulogne, returning to England with 212 refugees aboard.
 The contingent of refugees included the Austrian-born philosopher, philosopher of science, sociologist, and political economist Otto Neurath and the German designer, social scientist, and author Marie Reidemeister, who married Neurath in 1941.

 On 23 May 1940, Venomous embarked a demolition party of Royal Engineers at Dover and took them to Calais to destroy port facilities there, but the party was unable to disembark due to heavy fighting in the area and Venomous returned to Dover.
 Later in the day, she joined the destroyers Venetia, Vimiera, Whitshed, and Wild Swan off Boulogne to evacuate troops of the British Army's Irish Guards and Welsh Guards, who had become trapped there by advancing German troops and tanks of the 2nd Panzer Division during the Battle of Boulogne.
 Sixty German Junkers Ju 87 Stuka dive bombers had recently attacked the harbour and French destroyers bombarding offshore, so the British ships awaited the arrival of Royal Air Force fighter cover before attempting to enter the harbour.
 After British aircraft arrived on the scene at 19:20 hours, Whitshed and Vimiera entered the harbour first, taking aboard as many British soldiers as possible – over 550 men each – under fire from German forces before steaming back out of the harbour at 20:25 hours, with Whitshed completely destroying two German tanks at point-blank range with her 4.7-inch (120-mm) guns as she departed.